vikkre/hvz/frontend/readme.md

 ## Dev & Test Notes
 In order to develop on the frontend the `docker-compose.yml` file needs to be upped.
 At the moment this includes a container with a headless firefox browser which is used for the E2E tests.

-As already stated above the output of the bundler (directory `.dist`) is mapped in the nginx configuration.
+As already stated above the output of the bundler (directory `dist`) is mapped in the nginx configuration.

 In order to start the build of the frontend you need to initiate the command
 ```